kikrishn/Blog/_posts/2021-06-25-syntax-and-semantics.md

 <span class="defn">Analytic</span>, and sets with only universal real quantifiers
 are called <span class="defn">Coanalytic</span>.
-A (very!) nontrivial theorem in descriptive set theory says that both classes of sets are [universally measurable][10], have the [property of baire][11], etc.
+A (very!) nontrivial theorem in descriptive set theory says that both classes of sets are [universally measurable][10], have the [property of baire][11], etc.[^3]

-TODO: describe universally measurable.

 But _now_ you might be wondering if we allow alternating quantifiers!
 For instance, what if we allow sets defined by $\forall x . \exists y . \varphi(x,y)$ where
 $x$ and $y$ are reals?
 This turns out to be independent of $\mathsf{ZFC}$!

-TODO: say something about the projective hierarchy, large cardinals, and determinacy.
+The relevant search term is [projective determinacy][20], which follows from certain large cardinal axioms.
+I was planning to write up a blog post about this, but I've been beaten to the punch!
+There's a great introduction at the blog **Complex Projective $4$ Space** (which you can read [here][21]), and if you find set theory and large cardinals interesting, you might want to read Tom Leinster's take on set theory [here][22].
+It's a great introduction so far, and is phrased in a way that I suspect will be a bit more accessible to the generic mathematician than a traditional set theoretic reference might be.

 ---